Skip to main content

 Is higher TVL always better?

 Not necessarily.
-High TVL shows adoption but can also mean lower yields (more capital competing for the same returns).
-Some protocols inflate TVL through token incentives that are unsustainable.
-Look at TVL alongside revenue, fees, and yield to assess real value.
+High TVL shows adoption, but it can also mean lower yields since more capital is competing for the same returns.
+Some protocols inflate their TVL with unsustainable token incentives.
+Look at TVL alongside revenue, fees, and yield to get the full picture.

 Where can I check a protocol's TVL?

 DeFi Llama (defillama.com) is the most comprehensive TVL tracker, covering hundreds of protocols across dozens of chains.
-It shows TVL trends, chain breakdowns, and protocol rankings.
-CoinGecko and individual protocol dashboards also display TVL data.
+It shows trends, chain breakdowns, and rankings.
+Market data aggregators and individual protocol dashboards also display TVL.